 We have approved and adopted a Local Code of Corporate Governance based on the best practice available in Scotland.
 Our Policy, Planning and Performance Division develops and implements the Local Code.
 We review our Corporate Governance arrangements every year to make sure that our approach is strong and effective.

-The outcome of this review is reported to the Council;s Governance and Scrutiny Committee, and a copy of the latest report including a copy of the Council’s Local Code of Corporate Governance for this year can be downloaded from the further information section.
+The outcome of this review is reported to the Council's Governance and Scrutiny Committee.
+View the latest report including the Council’s Local Code of Corporate Governance (PDF 770Kb).
 You can also see an update of last year's Action Plan and details of this year's Action Plan along with the Council’s Annual Statement of Assurance.

 Self evaluation arrangements